Skip to main content

 • Monitoring with automatic alerts

-• Encryption during storage and transfer
+• Scrambling data during storage and transfer

-• Retention of 30-90 days of backup versions
+• Keeping 30-90 days of backup versions

 Test Your Recovery Systems Regularly